Oscar Wilde Memorial Bookshop

 In 1973, Rodwell moved the store, which also operated as a vital community center, to 15 Christopher Street.

 Craig Rodwell, an active member of the Mattachine Society of New York, suggested that Mattachine open a bookstore that would also have offices and space for community meetings.
 When Mattachine rejected this idea, Rodwell decided to do it himself, despite the fact that he had no experience running a bookstore.
 At the age of 26, Rodwell rented a very public storefront on Mercer Street near Waverly Place.
 The shop was named after Oscar Wilde, who, Rodwell wrote, was “the first homosexual in modern times to defend publicly the homosexual way of life, is a martyr to what has recently become known as the ‘homophile movement.’”

-At first, Oscar Wilde only offered a limited number of publications for sale and he had to spread books out so that the shelves would appear full.
+At first, Oscar Wilde only offered a limited number of publications for sale and Rodwell had to spread books out so that the shelves would appear full.
 His first year was a rough one – vandals broke in three times.
 But eventually, the shelves were filled with more and more LGBT-related publications.
 A public presence was crucial to Rodwell’s vision for the store: its front window was adorned with slogans such as “Gay is Good” and “Gay Power.”

-“It was the first time in American history that literature had been organized under the subject heading of ‘gay culture.’”
+It was the first time in American history that literature had been organized under the subject heading of ‘gay culture.’

 In 1973, Rodwell decided to open a second store on Christopher Street, close to the center of gay life in New York and also called the Oscar Wilde Memorial Bookshop.
 He kept the Mercer Street store open for several months, for “sentimental reasons,” but finally closed it in May 1974.

 Entry by Andrew S. Dolkart, project director (March 2017).